 - Don’t just accept the first rate you are offered by your bank or building society.

 - Shop around to see which providers are offering the cheapest APRs.
-Compare representative APRs (but remember that you may end up paying more if you have a poor credit history).
+Compare APRs (but remember that you might end up paying more if you have a poor credit history).
 A comparison website can help you do this.

 Check the best personal loan rates on the Which? websiteopens in new window